 Of course, there are direct platforms (DSPs) like Bandcamp or SoundCloud.
 They don’t need a distributor: set up an artist page, upload your music and you’re done.
 However, they represent only a fraction of the many digital distribution resources.

-In addition, most DSPs do not allow direct download of music, forcing the artist to go through distributors.
+In addition, most DSPs do not allow direct royalty free music downloads, forcing the artist to go through distributors.
 DSPs would rather work with the distributor than directly with the author to relieve themselves of the hassle of non-standard metadata and payout distribution.

 Even Apple will ask you to contact your distributor to make sure the release metadata meets platform requirements.